Crypto Portfolio Strategies

 Portfolio Size Considerations

-Your portfolio size significantly influences strategy selection and implementation.
+How much capital are you starting with?
+Your portfolio size significantly influences which strategy you should select.
 Different capital levels require distinct approaches to diversification, fee management, and risk allocation.

 Small Portfolios (£500-£5,000): Focus on 3-5 core assets to minimise transaction fees.
 Prioritise Bitcoin and Ethereum (70-80% combined), with remaining allocation to 1-2 high-conviction altcoins.
 Avoid excessive diversification that creates negligible positions and high relative fees.